-Note: Any of the identifying methods below can't individually confirm a review is fake.
+Note: Any identifying methods below can’t individually confirm a review is fake.
 You must combine them to confirm if the review is fake or genuine.

 A fake reviewer usually uses a generic tone to review a product as they don’t know much about the product’s technicalities.
 So they use words like “good”, “amazing”, “Awesome”, “worth the money”, etc., to describe the product.
 Some more advanced reviewers may go into deeper details, but in the end, they won’t add any further information that isn’t already available in the product description.

 Fake reviews are either every short with hardly a line worth of content or consist of a max of 1-2 paragraphs.
 Fake reviews are not very long because the reviewer has less experience with the product, and they have multiple reviews to write.
 And if the seller is only interested in a quick 5-star rating and doesn’t incentivize the reviewer much, they will leave a very short and generic fake review.